Recycle Car Seats: Saving Kids, Saving Earth

 Why is it important to figure out recycling for our car seats anyway?

 Well first of all, car seats do expire.
-Because of being exposed to extreme conditions like, heat and sun and freezing cold, the plastic car seats are made of can start to degrade after 5 to 6 years.
-Expiration dates vary.
+Because of being exposed to extreme conditions like, heat and sun and freezing cold, the plastic car seats are made of can start to degrade after 6 to 10 years.
+(Expiration dates vary.
 Check your car seat for an expiration date.
 It should be on the label or stamped in the plastic.)

-And secondly, car seats shouldn’t be reused after they are involved in a crash because the stress the car seat is built to take on (on behalf of your child) weakens the safety structure of the seat.
+And secondly, car seats often need to be replaced after they are involved in a crash because the stress the car seat is built to take on (on behalf of your child) weakens the safety structure of the seat.

 That equals a lot of car seats no longer being used every year.
 If they all go to the landfill, that equals big mountains of hard plastic and metal parts waiting years upon years to deteriorate.